c2corg/browserslist-update-action/README.md

 A GitHub Action that runs `npx update-browserslist-db@latest` on a repository and proposes a pull request to merge updates.

+## v2 vs v1

+v1 uses command `npx browserslist@latest --update-db` which is now deprecated and to be removed in a future major `browserslist` release.
+It should be dropped in favor of v2 which uses new command `npx update-browserslist-db@latest`.

 ## Usage

 ```yaml